September 2019 BIG CATS of the MAASAI MARA Photo Safari - Kenya

 - tips / gratuities for camp / lodge staff and for your driver / guide - see FAQ's

 - Any extra nights of accommodation before or after the safari - we can arrange these for you and add it to your statement.

 For the duration of this photo safari we will be travelling in 4x4 TOYOTA Land Cruisers that have a seating capacity of 7 passengers.
-There will be a maximum of 2 safari vehicles on this tour with only three photographers per vehicle allowing you to have plenty of space for equipment.
+There will be a maximum of 2 safari vehicles on this tour with only TWO photographers per vehicle allowing you to have plenty of space for equipment.
 You will be allocated the same local guide for the entire trip.
 Stu will be seated next to the driver / guide to offer photographic assistance and will alternate between the vehicles.